 Alcohol branding:

-Smirnoff Ice is a very popular brand design that is now the number one brand of vodka in the world.
+Smirnoff Ice is a very popular bottle design that is now the number one brand of vodka in the world.
 The company came under heat by running print ads that advertised alcopops which many thought defined the product as a ‘gateway beverage’ promoting their drinks as fun, sexy, cool and less risky to consume.
 Studies were conducted as to the advertising of this brand, but these were largely inconclusive as well.
 While one side shows the product as unethical, the flipside shows logical reasons why the report has no solid results.

 Tobacco branding: